Begging The Question icon

 Example of Begging the Question

 • Opium is known to put people to sleep because it contains soporific properties.
-This is the same as saying "Opium puts people to sleep because it has elements that put people to sleep."
+"Soporific" simply means "sleep-inducing," so the argument amounts to saying "Opium puts people to sleep because it has properties that put people to sleep"—the conclusion is merely restated in the premise.

 Note